sg5718/PUI2018_sg5718/HW4_sg5718/CitibikeReview_ti582.md

 ## D. Suggest variations on the question
 I have a hard time coming up with a variation on the question because I think it is well formulated.
 However, if I had to come up with a variation, I would suggest the following:

-*Idea*: The proportion of Citibike type riders during weekday peak hours is likely to be comprised of more subscriber type riders than customer type riders.
+*Idea*: The ratio of Citibike type riders during weekday peak hours is likely to be comprised of more subscriber type riders than customer type riders.

 *Null Hypothesis variation*: The proportion of customer type Citibike riders is greater or equal to the proportion of subscriber type Citibike riders during peak weekday hours (7am-10am and 4pm-7pm)